How to Configure Teamscale to use Post-Commit Hooks

-In Team Foundation Server users can configure commit hooks with custom alerts and service hooks (TFS 2015+).
+In Azure DevOps users can configure commit hooks with custom alerts and service hooks (version 2015+).
 Both are available via the admin settings for a team project (gear icon in the top loft corner).

 For both methods the

-parameter of the URL to the Teamscale commit hook service (as described
+REPOSITORY parameter of the URL to the Teamscale commit hook service (as described above) is

 Service Hooks are the successor of Alerts and available in Visual Studio Team Services and Team Foundation Server 2015 onwards.
 They are easier to set-up and provide debug information if a request fails.